-Hawaii State Flower and State Bird
+Hawaii State Flower & State Bird

 Hawaiian Goose ~ Branta sandvicensis

 The world's rarest goose due to the curiosity and gentle nature that made it all too easy to kill, the Hawaiian Goose lacks plumes and thus was not highly regarded by the Polynesians who sought the feathers for their chieftains' cloaks.
 Villagers and explorers, however, hunted them unmercifully for food.
 This species, also called Nene, dwindled until by the 1940's probably fewer than a dozen wild Nene remained.
-But state authorities joined forces with a local rancher to breed a successful and substantial flock, thus preserving the species.
+State authorities joined forces with a local rancher to breed a successful and substantial flock, thus preserving the species.
 The Hawaiian Goose dwells only on the islands of Hawaii and Maui.

 Hibiscus ~ Hibiscus rosa-sinensis